Kadaň: Sights

-The Franciscan Monastery in Kadaň was founded in the 15th century.
+The Franciscan Monastery in Kadaň with the Church of the Fourteen Holy Helpers was founded in the 15th century by Jan Hasištejnský of Lobkowicz, who is buried there.
 It is a national cultural monument with unique murals and rare cellar vault.
 It also includes gardens with a vineyard.
 Due to the uniqueness of world importance, an application was submitted for its inclusion in the list of UNESCO World Heritage Sites.
 The monastery complex is a centre of cultural events and also serves as a museum.

 Kadaň Castle is a core of the preserved town fortifications, which surrounds the entire historic centre of the town.
 It was an early Gothic castle founded around 1260, rebuilt into late Gothic and Renaissance styles in the 16th century.
 It contains an exposition about its history.
 Another part of the fortification is the barbican of the original Žatec Gate, one of the four main town gates.
 It was built in 1458 and is one of the oldest defensive structures of its kind in Central Europe.

-Mírové Square and its surrounding form the historical centre.
-The town hall was built in the 14th century and still serves its original purpose.
-One of the most know landmarks and symbols of the town is the Town Hall Tower.
+Mírové Square and its surroundings form the historical centre.
+The town hall was built in the second half of the 14th century.
+After 1500, it was rebuilt in the late Gothic style.
+In the mid-18th century, Baroque modifications were made.
+The building still serves its original purpose and is one of the best preserved Gothic town halls in the Lands of the Bohemian Crown.
+Since 2024, it has been protected as a national cultural monument.

+One of the most known landmarks and symbols of the town is the Town Hall Tower.
 It was built in the 16th century and is the highest building in the town with 53.75 m.
 It is open to the public as a lookout tower.
-The square also include the Church of the Exaltation of the Holy Cross, the Holy Trinity column, or a baroque fountain, which is called Šlikovský pond due to its size.
+The town square also include the Church of the Exaltation of the Holy Cross, the Holy Trinity column and a Baroque fountain, which is called Šlikovský pond due to its size.

+The Church of the Exaltation of the Holy Cross was founded in 1289.
+The originally Gothic church was rebuilt in the Baroque style in the second half of the 17th century.
+Its present appearance is the result of the reconstruction after the fire in 1811.

-From the square leads the narrowest lane in the Czech Republic, Katova ulička (meaning "Hangman's alley").
-At its narrowest point, it is only 66 cm wide, and is about 50 m long.
+From the square leads the narrowest lane in the Czech Republic, Katova ulička (meaning 'hangman's alley').
+At its narrowest point, it is only 66 cm wide.
+It is about 50 m long.